eonil/patchwork/README.md

 Why?
 ----
 SwiftUI is working, but still has numerous problems.
 Especially with layout errors.
-It also lacks too much features, I still need to depend on UIKit heavily.
+It also lacks too many features, I still need to depend on UIKit heavily.
 Apple is going to fix them eventualy, but I can't wait for it.
-I need something right now, that works flawlessly with UIKit and does not spit any layout error.
+I need something right now, that works flawlessly with UIKit and does not produce any AutoLayout error.
-`Patchwork` is for that needs.
+`Patchwork` is made to fill that needs.